-From this tiny vantage point, the unexpected bonus was in surpassing New Orleans and weathering a couple of days along the Gulf’s Intercoastal Waterway.
+From my tiny vantage point an unexpected bonus was in surpassing New Orleans and weathering a couple of days along the Gulf’s Intercoastal Waterway.
 I loved it, New Orleans to Biloxi, was an added horizon.
 I did not want to get off of the water nor the trip to end – but in the end the little ‘raft’ (Freebird) was no match for the ‘rolling swells’ of the Gulf.

 Of course with any adventure such as this it takes the support/words and effort of friends, family, and folks along the way to make it ‘full-circle,’ thank you – you folks know who you are.

 In working back through the notes I will elaborate a little more where I couldn’t while on the river.
 On the lower Mississippi cell towers were few and reception was spotty – plus there was just too much for me to take-in.
 I really wanted to look around, it was time away from this computer… and it was time well spent.

 The boat made it home and once back in the Carolina’s I really hated to pluck the bird’s feathers – but it had to be done.
 Carl bought the vessel and made two attempts at the river – check the ‘Ghost of Freebird’ link over there to your right.
 The simple practicality of the vessel worked well.

 The complete trip was an outstanding ride on one of mother nature’s continental tear ducts; hopefully this blog and the notes within may provide some perspective for those with a similar interest.
 Check out the questions section of for more detailed answers surrounding the logistic’s of such a ride – a post for each day